sazh0/Micro-Investment-App-for-Daily-Spare-Change_Fakatk/README.md

   &nbsp;
 </p>

 A micro-investment app that turns your **everyday spare change** into a driver for Aseer's local economy.
-Every halala counts — round up your purchases, invest locally, and watch your community grow.
+Every halala counts, round up your purchases, invest locally, and watch your community grow.

 **🏆 Third Place Winner — Investment Track, Aseer Innovates Hackathon 2025**
 <br/>